UTMediaCAT/mediacat-domain-crawler/newCrawler/monitor/README.md

 May have to clear previous data info from the metrics databases (documentation: https://prometheus.io/,  https://github.com/prometheus/node_exporter , https://grafana.com/)

 # Appmetrics

+Appmetrics may be commented out due to the library becoming incompatible with the latest version(s).

 go to
 http://206.12.91.146:3001/appmetrics-dash/